Want to teach your child to read?

 We ended up getting to lesson 78 and moved on to Biff, Chip and Kipper books because a) they were more interesting, b) the kids had got the hang of the basics and c) I was more confident I could teach them.

-- UK parents be warned that some of the words use the American spelling, for example ‘mom’ instead of ‘mum’.
+- UK parents also be warned that some of the words use the American spelling, for example ‘mom’ instead of ‘mum’.
 I did think of tippex-ing the word out and writing the English spelling, but I explained the book had been written by someone in America (which my grandchildren thought was super-cool) and they’ve obviously watched enough US television to not be phased by this, so in the end I left the words as they were.

 Did it work?